Assembly Theory Reduced to Shannon Entropy and Rendered Redundant by Naive Statistical Algorithms: New Defence Arguments and Results

 It is also interesting to see if complexity measures of Small Molecules and Peptides are clustered.
 This is shown in Fig.~\ref{fig:groupsMA}.

 From our numerical experiments it is clear that LZW and Ai produce results that cannot be told apart.
-In Fig.~\ref{main}, a clear linear asymptotic tendency is observed between LZW and Ai values.
-This suggests that one can be easily obtained from the other by simple algebraic operations that involve considering certain dictionary elements, basically a small constant term.
-The plots in Fig.~\ref{main} demonstrate that the variance of Ai is much greater than that of LZW.
-This comes from the rigid structure that arises from the LZW algorithm (always move from left to right, in a single pass) but many other $\mathbf{LZ}$ algorithms implement variations, of which Ai is one.
+In Fig.~\ref{main}, a clear linear asymptotic trend is observed between the LZW and Ai values.
+This suggests that one can easily derive one from the other except for small local variations that vanish rapidly as a function of length.

 Fig.~\ref{fig:asymptlog} shows that the mean value of (log LZW/log Ai) tends to a constant and that the standard deviation of (log LZW/log Ai) tends to 0 for large strings.
 This indicates that the random variable (log LZW/log Ai) tends to a single-bar histogram, indicating that this ratio tends to a constant without variability.
-This is an empirical demonstration that the two values converge in alignment with the mathematical proof of equivalence we provided in~\cite{abrahao2024}.
+This is an empirical demonstration that the two values converge in alignment with the mathematical proof of equivalence provided in~\cite{abrahao2024}.

-Figs.~\ref{fig:AllQuantiles} demonstrate that the claimed link that Ai has with experimental results is also observed for LZW and even for the length of the InChI strings of the molecules analysed.
-Thus, if we follow the same rationale as Marshall et al.\cite{Marshall2021}, it could be said that LZW of the InChI strings, and even on their lengths only, can be experimentally measured by molecules' mass spectra.
+Fig.~\ref{fig:AllQuantiles} shows that the claimed link that Ai has with the experimental results is also observed for LZW and even for the length of the InChI strings of the molecules analysed.
+Thus, if we follow the same rationale as Marshall et al.~\cite{Marshall2021}, it could be said that LZW of the InChI strings, and even on their lengths only, can be experimentally measured by molecules' mass spectra.
 This lacks, of course, a physical/chemical explanation, which is never provided by AT, beyond circular arguments~\cite{abrahao2024}.

-Also, by taking into consideration the results from the experiments in Fig.~\ref{main}, one could investigate how the Ai values are related to the length of the InChI strings.
-Fig.~\ref{fig:MAInChI} displays a remarkably strong linear relationship, with a $R^2$ of over 0.9 and Pearson correlation of 0.95.
-This indicates that Ai is a proxy for the length of InChI strings, revealing that these strings already present a great share of the ``concatenation'' information for the molecules.
+Also, taking into account the results of the experiments in Fig.~\ref{main}, one could investigate how the Ai values are related to the length of the InChI strings.
+Fig.~\ref{fig:MAInChI} shows a remarkably strong linear relationship, with an $R^2$ of more than 0.9 and a Pearson correlation of 0.95.
+This indicates that Ai is a proxy for the length of the InChI strings, revealing that these strings already present a great share of the ``concatenation'' information for the molecules.

 It is also clear from Fig.~\ref{fig:groupsMA} that not only Ai but also LZW (both applied on the InChI strings), and the length of the InChI strings are reasonably clustered for Small Molecules and Peptides.
 This further reinforces the deep empirical connection between assembly indices and LZW algorithms.